 From mymobilescure.com: “The MobileXpression email account is a part of the software download package for iPhones and iPads.
 The email account is there to provide you with a better way to stay in touch with MobileXpression and also make sure our software works correctly.”

-If the product is free, you are the product
+If the product is free, you (might) be the product

 According to their website, MobileXpression is a market research panel designed to understand the trends and behaviors of people using the mobile Internet.
 This seems a bit peculiar when applied to a VPN product, whose goal is to precisely anonymize your online activity by encrypting your data from your ISP, government, bad guys, etc.